Andrefcampos/Andrefcampos/README.md

- :computer: I'm Student from software engineering!
+ :computer: I'm Student from software engineering in @42sp school!

  :house_with_garden: I’m from Brazil. :brazil: